luxmentis/SiestaExt/README.md

 }
 ```

-### More control, less magic
+### Want more control, less magic?

 If you want to do something more complex, or create your own building blocks,
-or you're an MVVM hound and the
+or if you're an MVVM hound and the
 examples above are giving you conniptions with their lack of model objects,
 you can step down a level: